tcerqueira/docker-pm-class/README.md

 # Using Docker for PM classes
 Hopefuly this solves compatibility issues and the VM limitations so everyone can work on classes and develop the projects instead of debugging dependencies or building problems.
+>**This process is specific to linux but the procedure itself should be similiar**.
+>
 ## Installing Docker
-Frist of, you need to install `docker`.
+First off, you need to install `docker`.
 For that I suggest to follow [Docker guide](https://docs.docker.com/get-docker/).

 ## Get the repo
 Either clone the repo or download de zip and extract.
 All that you need is the **Dockerfile**.

 ## Build the container
-> The next steps are for Linux users.
-On Windows try on powershell and on Mac you should not have trouble.
->
 Change to the directory to the **Dockerfile**:
 ```
 cd docker-pm-class